TextBO: Bayesian Optimization in Language Space for Eval-Efficient Self-Improving AI: Introduction

-We now briefly describe our \textsc{T-BoN BO} algorithm.
-At each optimization iteration, in Step 1 (meta-reflection phase), we use the critic model to analyze the history of previously evaluated solutions and their scores, and update a meta-reflection that summarizes what has tended to work well or poorly.
-In Step 2 (Best-of-$N$ textual-gradient phase), we perform a sequence of Best-of-N gradient updates from the current prompt.
+\paragraph{Algorithm.} We now briefly describe our \textsc{TextBO} algorithm.
+Each iteration in the algorithm consists of three steps.
+In Step 1 ({\it meta-reflection phase}), we use the critic model to analyze the history of previously evaluated solutions and their scores, and update a meta-reflection that summarizes what has tended to work well or poorly.
+In Step 2 ({\it \textsc{Best-of-N} textual-gradient phase}), we perform a sequence of \textsc{Best-of-N} gradient updates from the current prompt.
 That is, for each gradient step, (i) we propose $N$ textual-gradient edits that transform the current prompt into $N$ candidate prompts, (ii) each candidate prompt is passed to a solution-generation model to produce a corresponding candidate solution, (iii) conditioned on the meta-reflections, the critic model predicts which candidate solution is most likely to perform best, and (iv) we set the prompt associated with this predicted-best solution as the new current prompt.
-After iterating Step 2, we obtain a refined prompt and its associated solution to evaluate.
-In Step 3 (evaluation phase), we evaluate this solution to get a scalar score, which \textsc{T-BoN BO} then uses to update its history and meta-reflection for subsequent optimization steps.
+After Step 2, we obtain a refined prompt and its associated solution to evaluate.
+In Step 3 ({\it evaluation phase}), we evaluate this solution to get a scalar score, which \textsc{TextBO} then uses to update its history and meta-reflection for subsequent optimization steps.